WMBEdmands/simExTargId/README.md

 **SimExTargId** also attempts to inculcate a rigorous (and broadly accepted) experimental design and also a organizational directory sub-structure for an experiment, helping to organize data and files for the user.
 Sub-directories, tables and plots are then generated in real time.
 For example, each time a new iteration of **simExTargId** takes place updated PCA plots and tables will appear in each sub-directory.
 The idea is to preserve the reproducibility by the recording of parameters used (and session information) and providing an easy to navigate and intuitive sub-directory structure.

-A technical note describing the package is currently under-review and awaiting decision.
+A technical note describing the package is currently under-review and awaiting decision until then if you use *simExTargId* please cite the DOI provided by the Zenodo archive.